ghwtx/myreads-gw/README.md

 - **Unidirectional Data Flow**: State flows down, callbacks flow up
 - **Optimistic Updates**: UI updates immediately while API calls complete in background

-## Code Quality

-This project follows the Udacity Front-End Style Guide with:

-- JSDoc comments for all functions
-- Consistent naming conventions
-- Proper error handling
-- No trailing whitespace
-- Semicolons on all statements

 ## API Integration

 The application uses the Udacity Books API to: